F5Networks/f5-declarative-onboarding/docs/declarations/auth.rst

 Configuring SSHD settings in a declaration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for configuring the allowed source IP addresses for SSHD is available in DO v1.15 and later.

-In this example, we show how you can configure SSHD (SSH daemon) settings in a Declarative Onboarding declaration.
+In this example, we show how you can configure SSHD (SSH daemon) settings in a BIG-IP Declarative Onboarding declaration.
 For usage and options, see |sshd| in the Schema Reference.

 In the following declaration, we show only the SSHD class.
-You can use this class as a part of a larger Declarative Onboarding declaration.
+You can use this class as a part of a larger BIG-IP Declarative Onboarding declaration.

-**New in DO 1.15** |br|
+**New in BIG-IP DO 1.15** |br|
-Declarative Onboarding v1.15 and later includes the ability to set the source IP addresses that are allowed to log into the system, using the new **allow** property.
+BIG-IP Declarative Onboarding v1.15 and later includes the ability to set the source IP addresses that are allowed to log into the system, using the new **allow** property.
 You can allow all addresses by using the **all** value, or disallow all addresses using the **none** value; otherwise, you can specify an array of IP address as shown in the updated example.

 ..
 IMPORTANT:: If you attempt to use the following declaration on a version prior to 1.15, it will fail.
 To use the example on a previous version, delete the **allow** property and IP addresses (the hightlighted lines)